-- I. From 1 April 2022: - a.
-The Basic Allowance is increased by £50 per annum. - b.
+- a.
 The Basic Allowance and Special Responsibility Allowances are indexed to the annual local government pay percentage increase as agreed by the National Joint Committee for Local Government Services.
-Any amendments are to be applied with effect from the beginning of the financial year in which the amendment is made. - c.
-The Chairman and Vice Chairman Allowances for the Licensing Committee and the Planning Committee are amended to reflect those paid to the Chairman and Vice Chairman of the Audit and Governance Committee, Overview Committee and the Council. - Members may only receive one Special Responsibility Allowance with the exception of Political Group Leaders and Chairmen of Scrutiny and Policy Panels who may receive these Allowances in addition to one other Special Responsibility Allowance.
-The Chairman of a Scrutiny and Policy Panel shall be entitled to claim the allowance upon submission of the appropriate report to the Council. - Members will continue to receive allowances if suspended, pending an investigation, but will be required to repay them from the date of the suspension if the alleged offence is subsequently proven.
-Payment will be withheld during any periods of suspension following a proven case or when a Councillor ceases to be a member of the Authority or is in any way not entitled to receive allowances.
+Any amendments are to be applied with effect from the beginning of the financial year in which the amendment is made. - b.
+Members may only receive one Special Responsibility Allowance with the exception of Political Group Leaders and Chairmen of Scrutiny and Policy Panels who may receive these Allowances in addition to one other Special Responsibility Allowance.
+The Chairman of a Scrutiny and Policy Panel shall be entitled to claim the allowance upon submission of the appropriate report to the Council. - c.
+Entitlement to allowances will cease when a Member ceases to be a Member of the Authority or is in any way not entitled to receive an allowance as set out in this Scheme.